GoogleChrome/web.dev/src/site/content/en/learn/images/descriptive/index.md

 {% Codepen {
 user: 'web-dot-dev',
 id: 'BaPQOzO',
-height: 300,
+height: 500,
 theme: dark,
-tab: 'html,css,result'
+tab: 'html,result'
 } %}

-In plain language: “does `(max-width: 1200px)` match?
+In plain language: "does `(max-width: 1200px)` match?
 If not, move on.
 The next value—`calc(80vw - 2em)`—has no qualifying condition, so this is the one selected.

 Now that you've provided the browser with all this information about your `img` element—potential sources,  inherent widths,